Farm work in Australia

 - Cost of changing your flight if you need to.

-- Your travel costs to the airport.
+- Independent travel costs during the year.